Runaway Officials of 1851: Results

 The "Runaways" never returned to Utah Territory and their positions remained unfilled until 1853.
 The Utah Legislature conferred original jurisdiction in both criminal and civil cases to the territory's probate courts in 1852; therefore giving local Mormon-controlled courts concurrent jurisdiction with the federal district courts.
 While this may have allowed for efficiency in justice given the lack of a full complement of federal judges, the move was denounced as a power grab by federal officials.

-Both Brocchus and Brandebury were eventually replaced by non-Mormons officials who were generally friendly to the Latter-day Saints, bringing a measure of peace between the Mormons of Utah and the federal government until both men died in 1855.
+Both Brocchus and Brandebury were eventually replaced by non-Mormons officials who were generally friendly to the Latter-day Saints, briefly bringing a measure of peace between the Mormons of Utah and the federal government until both men died in 1855.
 Both replacements, Judge John F. Kinney, and Judge W. W. Drummond, exhibited open hostility to the Latter-day Saints.
 The disputes between these officials and the Mormon hierarchy contributed greatly to the outbreak of the Utah War two years later.